kaustabpal/kaustabpal.github.io/_posts/RL/2020-07-11-reinforcement_learning.md

 **Hypothesis:**

-The smaller the value of TAU is, the closer the updated target network will be to the old target network.
+The smaller the value of TAU, the closer the updated target network will be to the old target network.
 Although the target network weights will change constantly, the changes will be very small and thus will lead to a more stable performance.

 **Observations 1:**